booleanapp/docs/index.md

 ## How is it useful?

-Traditional surveys don’t get many responses because their long.
-Even the minimal responses they get don’t have legitimacy due to low response percentage.
+Traditional surveys don’t get high response rate as they have too many questions.
+Even the minimal responses they get are not valued due to low response rate.
 Boolean solves this problem.
 In Boolean you can ask only one question in a survey.
 Users will love you for not troubling them with a long and boring survey.
 They will respond in huge numbers.
 The one question you ask can be anything related to your product or service.
 We encourage you to ask a general feedback question.
 E.g. “How was your experience ordering with us?”
 Answer - “Good” or “Bad”.

 ## How do I get insights from responses?